 b.
-Proofpoint Secure Share: REPs that chose to send files to ERCOT via the Proofpoint Secure Share application are required to follow the file format and content specifications shown in the table below.
+ERCOT-Designated Secure File Share: REPs that chose to send files to ERCOT via the ERCOT-designated secure file sharing application are required to follow the file format and content specifications shown in the table below.
 Note: data elements should be separated with pipes (‘|’) as the delimiter.

-Proofpoint DRDataCollection File Specifications
+ERCOT-Designated Secure File ShareDRDataCollection File Specifications